GafferHQ/gaffer/doc/source/Tutorials/ManagingComplexity/index.md

 > Tip : Use the Performance Monitor.

 Gaffer includes a built in performance monitor which can be useful when optimising node graphs for performance or tracking down a bug.
-It can be turned on for batch rendering from within the statistics section of a StandardOptions node.
+It can be turned on for batch rendering in the statistics section of a StandardOptions node.
+This will cause performance statistics to be output into the render logs for later analysis.

 ![Turning on the performance monitor](images/performanceMonitor.png)

-This will cause performance statistics to be output into the render logs for later analysis.
+Alternatively, the [stats app](../../CommandLineReference/stats.md) allows the same monitoring to be performed from the command line, without the need to perform a render.